noizu-labs-ml/NoizuPromptLingo/README.md

 | --------------------------------------------------------------- | ---------------------------------------- |
 | ![image](https://github.com/noizu-labs-ml/NoizuPromptLingo/assets/6298118/52afeecb-a211-4a56-b03a-8b4c5577e562) |   Just copy and paste the [master prompt chain](prompt.chain.md) into you gpt4 session.
 Or run the `collate.py` with the set of tools you want to include.
 It will concatenate them onto the end of the [nlp](nlp/) master prompt. |

+# Unicode
+You will notice that I make heavy use of special unicode symbols in my prompt framework.
+I find that due to these being less commonly seen by the models it is easier for them to understand when and how to use them with out becoming confused to isure proper output needed for parsing and forwarding model output by systems built on top of these prompts.
+I recommend you follow this aporach as well in your on prompt extensions you will find unicode search sites such as [this](http://xahlee.info/comp/unicode_index.html) very useful in this endeavor.

 # About
 ![image](https://github.com/noizu-labs-ml/NoizuPromptLingo/assets/6298118/0fa99ed8-bea7-427c-baae-5c9832f15a79)